Meet Some of the Staff that Make our Recovery Happen:

 Corbin was born and raised in Enid, OK and a proud graduate of the University of Oklahoma (Boomer!).
 Struggling with alcoholism and addiction starting at age 17, Corbin started trying to get sober at 22.
 In and out of rehabs, hospitals, and jails, Corbin tried everything other than the 12 steps to find recovery with no success.
 “I couldn’t stay sober for longer than 24 hours outside of an institution.
 I had reached a point where I truly believed there was no hope for me.”

 In April of 2015, after 5 years of looking for a solution, he finally found one that worked in God and the 12 Steps.
 Corbin then was able to find his life’s purpose through helping other men find sobriety.
 “Passing strength and hope on to the addict or alcoholic who still suffers is the greatest joy of my life.”
-As the Recovery Specialist Supervisor, Corbin has created and implemented the 12 step curriculum and programming at The Last Resort.
+As the Director of Recovery Services, Corbin has created and implemented the 12 step curriculum and programming at The Last Resort.
 He provides day to day leadership and guidance to our Recovery Specialists, as well as program direction and implementation as it pertains to Recovery Services.

 Continuum of Care Coordinator